 Heading off from Castlegate, we were soon on the route but discovered that, to follow the Trent Valley Way to Kelham, you must take your life into your hands a couple of times!
 Crossing first the A46 and then the A617 is a risky business, as cars come flying round corners and off roundabouts.
 I find it surprising that there is no safer option for walkers on this long distance footpath.

-All fears were calmed, however, when we got in our first pony hug of the walk.
-In one of the fields between roads a charming skewbald came strolling over to greet us.
-He clearly fancied a bit of attention and thoroughly searched us for snacks and treats.
-Although I am supposed to be the horse crazy one, it was my partner who could not tear himself away from his new buddy.
+All fears were calmed, however, when I got in my first pony hug of the walk.
+In one of the fields between roads a charming skewbald came strolling over to greet me.
+He clearly fancied a bit of attention and thoroughly searched me for snacks and treats.

 Our path crossed Newark Rugby Club grounds, where they were building their bonfire ready for the weekend.
 After 1.5 miles we arrived at Kelham and we easily found the start of our walk.